This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Nut Free Vegan Pesto

 - 2 cups loosely packed basil or other herbs such as parsley, cilantro or sage

 - 1 tablespoon lemon juice

-- Add all ingredients except water to a blender container and blend on high until pureed.
-Add water a tablespoon at a time until desired consistency is reached.
+- Add all ingredients to a blender container and blend on high until pureed.
+Add more water a tablespoon at a time until desired consistency is reached.

 - Store in an airtight container in the fridge for up to 5 days.
-The pesto will start to discolor after a day or two, but will still be delicious to eat!
+The pesto will start to discolor after a day, but will still be delicious to eat!
 Enjoy!

 Disclosure: This post contains Amazon affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products I personally use and love or think my readers will find useful.